dib-lab/2020-paper-sourmash-gather/manuscript.md

 the algorithm itself.

-In Figure @fig:gather0, we show an example of this progressive classification of k-mers by matching GenBank genome for `podar mock`.
+In Figure @fig:gather0, we show an example of this progressive classification of 31-mers by matching GenBank genome for `podar mock`.
 The matching genomes are provided in the order found by the greedy algorithm, i.e. by overlap with remaining k-mers in the metagenome.
 The
 high rank (early) matches reflect large and/or mostly-covered genomes